ralscha/ratelimiter-pg/README.md

 `github.com/ralscha/ratelimiter-pg` is a PostgreSQL-backed token-bucket rate-limiting library for Go.

-It stores bucket state in PostgreSQL, evaluates each request with one stored function call, and keeps the public API intentionally small.
+It stores bucket state in PostgreSQL and evaluates each request with one stored function call.

 ## Install